-Vision Hope has been supporting the Hajjah Orphanage since Additionally, this project provided 10 wheelchairs and 10 sets of 2017 by providing money for salaries and school fees, school hearing aids to 20 individuals who lacked the financial means to supplies, clothing, food, hygiene items, and furniture, in addiprocure these life-enhancing devices. tion to performing much-needed repair work on the building.
-Because people with disabilities are particularly vulnerable to Co-The children, who had been forced to leave school so that they vid-19, we provided them with enhanced support to help protect could beg for food, were able to stop begging and go back to them from the virus.
-80 families with a member who is disabled school, and some who had been forced to leave the orphanage received a Covid-19 prevention kit, which included much-needed were able to return and receive the quality care that every child sanitizing items, such as bleach, as well as hygiene items, incluneeds. ding a water filter and soap.
+Vision Hope has been supporting the Hajjah Orphanage since 2017 by providing money for salaries and school fees, school supplies, clothing, food, hygiene items, and furniture, in addition to performing much-needed repair work on the building.
+The children, who had been forced to leave school so that they could beg for food, were able to stop begging and go back to school, and some who had been forced to leave the orphanage were able to return and receive the quality care that every child needs.